tcalmant/ipopo/website-ipopo/source/tutorials/ipopo.rst

 Use the iPOPO service
 *********************

-The iPOPO service provides three methods:
+The iPOPO service provides four important methods:

+* ``register_factory(context, factory_class)``: registers the given
+  **manipulated** class as a factory.
+The name of the factory is found in the manipulation attributes.
+  If the class has not been manipulated or if the factory name has already been used, an error is raised.
+  The given bundle context will be used for services registration and retrieval.

+* ``unregister_factory(factory_name)``: unregisters the factory of the given name.

-* ``instantiate(factory_name, name, properties)``: starts a new component from the given factory, with the given name and properties.
-If a component with the same name already exists, the instantiation fails.
+* ``instantiate(factory_name, name, properties)``: starts a new component using the given factory, with the given name and properties.
+  The instantiation fails if a component with the same name already exists.

   .. code-block:: python
      :linenos: